 Improved aerodynamics—Estes will begin installing aerodynamic skirts on more than 6,700 trailers by the end of 2014, which should cut fuel consumption by about 4–5%.
-Our equipment also features air farings and side farings, which further improves vehicle aerodynamics.
+Our equipment also features air fairings and side fairings, which further improves vehicle aerodynamics.

 Reduced oil consumption—We use synthetic lubricants for all drivetrains (transmissions and rears) to reduce friction and improve fuel mileage.

-Low-profile tires—We’re converting our entire fleet to low-profile tires to reduce rolling resistance and lower fuel consumption.
+Low-profile tires—We have converted our entire fleet to low-profile tires to reduce rolling resistance and lower fuel consumption.